UPDATE: Uganda’s Legal System and Legal Sector

 This Court is established by the Constitution to interpret any question of the Constitution.
 When deciding cases as a Constitutional Court it sits with a bench of five judges.
 This Court may if there is need for redress grant an order for redress or refer the matter to the High Court to investigate and determine the appropriate redress.

 The High Court of Uganda is the third court of record in order of hierarchy and has unlimited original jurisdiction, which means that it can try any matter as conferred on it by the Constitution and other law.
 Appeals from all Magistrates Courts go to the High Court.

-The High Court has seven Divisions: the Civil Division, the Commercial Division, the Family Division, the Land Division and the Criminal Division, the anti-corruption Division and the war crimes division
+The High Court has eight Divisions: Civil Division, Commercial Division, Family Division, Land Division, Criminal Division, Anti-Corruption Division, International Crimes Division and Execution and Bailiff’s Division.

 Subordinate Courts include the Chief Magistrates Court, Industrial Court Magistrates Grade I and II Local Council Courts levels 3-1 (sub county, parish, and village).

 Magistrate's Courts handle the bulk of civil and criminal cases in Uganda.
 There are three levels of Magistrates courts: Chief Magistrates, Magistrates Grade I and Magistrates Grade II.